usr-lab/usr-lab.github.io/_pages/people.md

   - image_path: alessio
     alt: "Alessio Galatolo"
     title: "Alessio Galatolo"
     excerpt: "Alessio Galatolo is a PhD student at the Social Robotics Lab.
 He received his MSc degree in Machine Learning at KTH, Stockholm in 2022.
-His work directly targets diabetes prevention using social robots as part of the PREVENT project.
-His research interests involve the use of AI and ML to give robots the social intelligence needed to personalise and improve their interaction to a specific user, also considering the ethical risks and social consequences involved."
+His research interests mainly concern Large Language Models in topics such as Knowledge Manipulation, Personality Expression, Multi-Modal Generation in Social Robots and all the ethical implication involved.
+He is also part of PREVENT, an Uppsala-based project for cardio-metabolic diseases prevention in disadvantaged populations. "
     btn_label: "Alessio's personal website"
     btn_class: "btn btn--primary"
     url: https://www.alessiogalatolo.com